 So how does it work?

-To help meet this vision on the ground there are 2 specific programmes which will be used – the FA Shooting Stars for Primary and Game of our Own for Secondaries.
+To help meet this vision, there are 2 specific programmes which will be used – the FA Shooting Stars for Primary and Game of our Own for Secondaries.

 The FA Shooting Stars programme inspired by Disney is made up of two initiatives; Active Play Through Story Telling and Girls’ Football Clubs, both have been developed to support the engagement of girls aged 5-11 years old.
 The programme is designed to appeal to all girls using the different Disney characters and bringing these to life within the sessions.
 This leads on to transitioning girls into extracurricular clubs, which will begin to support the competitive opportunities created as a result.
 To find out more, click the image below.